 - 1. To be aware of the rules of the school and to ensure that your child adheres to the rules as positively as possible. - 2.
-To treat all staff members and volunteers with respect. - To inform the school of any significant academic, health or behavioural concerns.
+To treat all staff members and volunteers with respect. - 3.
+To inform the school of any significant academic, health or behavioural concerns.
 To advise the school of any recent changes in these areas and to provide current information regarding medication prescribed by a doctor for your child. - 4.
 Upon registration, to provide the school with copies of any academic, psychological, or behavioural assessments that relate to your child, and to provide updated copies of such assessments throughout the year. - 5.
-To cooperate with the school in promoting, with your child, positive attitudes towards learning, developing a sense of responsibility towards completing homework, punctuality, and - to the best of his/her ability, working with the school in promoting and practicing good grooming, dress and personal hygiene habits. - 6.
+To cooperate with the school in promoting, with your child, positive attitudes towards learning, developing a sense of responsibility towards completing homework, punctuality, and to the best of his/her ability, working with the school in promoting and practicing good grooming, dress and personal hygiene habits. - 6.
 To meet with teachers during parent/teacher interviews to review the academic, attitudinal and behavioural progress of your child. - 7.
-To send your child to school regularly and punctually.

-- 8. To send your child to school with snacks and lunches, which are litter-free and nutritionally beneficial to optimize your child's learning capacity.
+To send your child to school regularly and punctually. - 8.
+To send your child to school with snacks and lunches, which are litter-free and nutritionally beneficial to optimize your child's learning capacity.
 Students are not permitted to bring candy, chocolate, gum or pop to school in their lunches. - 9.
-To send your child to school daily with a reusable water bottle.
-PET bottles are strongly discouraged due to their environmental impact. - 10.
-To read and sign the Agenda Book each evening. - 11.
+To send your child to school daily with a reusable water bottle. - 11.
 To inform the school immediately of any changes to personal information (e.g.: phone numbers, address, email, emergency contacts, family status, etc.). - 12.
 To ensure that all school related fees are paid on time.
 Please note that if tuition fees are more than 30 days in arrears St-Laurent Academy reserves the right to exclude the student until such time as the account has been brought up to date.
 Also, final reports cards will not be issued if accounts are in arrears.